deadpixi/libtmt/README.rst

 Free
-    Released under a BSD-style license, free for commercial and non-commerical use, with no restrictions on source code release or redistribution.
+    Released under a BSD-style license, free for commercial and non-commercial use, with no restrictions on source code release or redistribution.

 Simple